-A novel recent development of our ActivMAb platform is the ability to efficiently select antibodies against multi-pass membrane proteins.
-Multipass membrane proteins, which constitute the largest and most diverse group of membrane receptors in eukaryotes, are an important class of targets for pharmaceutical products.
-Many small molecule drugs target multi-pass membrane proteins, but it has been difficult to select antibodies against them because natural cellular membranes are a complex environment with many different proteins and specific multi-pass proteins cannot be purified away from the membrane without denaturing.
+A novel application of our ActivMAb platform is the ability to efficiently select antibodies against multi-pass membrane proteins.
+Multi-pass membrane proteins, which constitute the largest and most diverse group of membrane receptors in eukaryotes, are an important class of targets for pharmaceutical products.
+Many small molecule drugs target multi-pass membrane proteins, but it has been difficult to select antibodies against these targets because natural cellular membranes are a complex environment with many different proteins and specific multi-pass proteins cannot be purified away from the membrane without denaturing.
 We have invented fusion protein technology to enable the direct incorporation of multi-pass membrane proteins such as G protein-coupled receptors, or GPCRs, and ion channels into the viral membrane.
 This method is rapid, does not require any detergents or refolding, and can be applied to multiple different cell types in order to maximize protein expression.
-Antigen-expressing virus can be readily purified and used for antibody selection by using this method.
+Specific antigen-expressing virus can be readily purified and used for antibody selection.

-We have entered into collaboration agreements with respect to GPCR drug targets.
-For example, in September 2017, we entered into a research agreement with Merck to demonstrate functional expression of two different multi-pass membrane proteins on the vaccinia envelope as a proof of concept study, and in the fourth quarter of 2018 entered a second agreement with Merck to test these antigen particles in an antibody discovery campaign.
-In addition, in November 2017, we entered into an agreement with Surface Oncology to select antibodies against two target antigens, including an undisclosed human multi-pass membrane protein.
+In November 2017, we entered into an agreement with Surface Oncology to select antibodies against two target antigens, including an undisclosed human multi-pass membrane protein.
 We delivered the selected antibodies in the second quarter of 2019 and Surface Oncology exercised its option to exclusively license two antibodies targeting one of the antigens from us for research purposes and purchased its option for an exclusive product license of antibodies targeting the other antigen in the third quarter of 2019.
-In 2019, we successfully completed antibody discovery campaigns with TWIST Bioscience Corporation, or TWIST, pursuant to which we shipped antigen particles to TWIST for use with its antibody libraries, and a protein engineering project with Heptares Therapeutics, Ltd. We delivered antibodies to Catalent Pharma Solutions, or Catalent, as part of our ongoing antibody drug conjugate, or ADC, collaboration described below, entered into research collaborations with The University of California Riverside, and Albert Einstein College of Medicine, and successfully completed our protein engineering collaboration with the University of Zurich.
+In 2019, we successfully completed antibody discovery campaigns with TWIST Bioscience Corporation, or TWIST, pursuant to which we shipped antigen particles to TWIST for use with its antibody libraries, and a protein engineering project with Heptares Therapeutics, Ltd. We delivered antibodies to Catalent Pharma Solutions, or Catalent, as part of our ongoing antibody drug conjugate, or ADC, collaboration described below.
+More recently, we have entered into two collaborations with major pharmaceutical and three additional biotech collaborations.
+We believe this technology addresses an important unmet need and offers multiple opportunities for pipeline expansion and collaboration.